26 Aug Luca Signorelli and Rome

 At the turn of the 15th to 16th century, Classical and Christian antiquities were emerging in every corner of the city; alongside with the architecture and the ancient ruins they stimulated the artist’s creativity.

 During five years at the height of his career (1499-1504), he painted the cycle of frescoes with dramatic scenes of the Last Judgement, in the Cappella Nova of the Orvieto Cathedral.
 However, the fame achieved by the painter during his lifetime was insufficient to avoid a sudden fall into oblivion.
-The work of the master of Cortona was obscured by the enthusiasm for the “modern manner” of the two giants of the next generation: Michelangelo( 1475-1564) and Raphael ( 1483-1520).
+The work of the Master of Cortona was obscured by the enthusiasm for the “modern manner” of the two giants of the next generation: Michelangelo( 1475-1564) and Raphael ( 1483-1520).
 It was only at the end of the 18th century and especially in the early 19th century that art critics began to rediscover Signorelli’s fundamental role in the development of the Reinassance.
 The exhibition is divided into seven thematic sections.
 In the first room, the enigma of the “true image” of the artist is narrated, showing two depictions in dissimilar versions, created in the 19th century by Pietro Tenerani and Pietro Pierantoni.
-Next, we immerse ourselves in the atmosphere of Rome during the papacy of Sixtus IV (1471-1484), when classical antiquities and monuments became an inexhaustible source of inspiration for many artists, including foreigners, as would later happen for the Dutchman Maarten van Heemskerck.
+Next, we immerse ourselves in the atmosphere of Rome during the papacy of Sixtus IV (1471-1484).
+When classical antiquities and monuments became an inexhaustible source of inspiration for many artists.
+It including foreigners, as would later happen for the Dutchman Maarten van Heemskerck.

 The central room is the fulcrum of the exhibition: here we see works painted by Signorelli after his return from Rome, in Tuscany, Umbria, and Marche.
 The reputation of his success had intensified hi receipt of commissions from religious brotherhoods and aristocratic families.
-A large alterpiece with the Martyrdom of Saint Sebastian, originally executed for the church of San Domenico in Cittá di Castello, and restored for this occasion, dominates this room.
+A large alterpiece with the Martyrdom of Saint Sebastian, originally executed for the church of San Domenico in Città di Castello, and restored for this occasion, dominates this room.